Giancarl021/Graph-Interface-CSharp/docs/GetAccessToken.md

 ## Returns

-A string with the access token as value.
+A Task, that when resolved will return the string with the access token as value.
 In order to use it, you need to add it to the `Authorization` header of your request, prefixed with `Bearer `.
 If the `AuthenticationProvider` is set in the `GraphInterfaceOptions` in the instance, the set method will call it to get the access token.